 To achieve this, we will need to compile several pieces of software.

 Adding MP3 Support to your Raspberry Pi Pirate Radio

 To add MP3 support, we need to compile and install FFMPEG, since FFMPEG is not available through packages for the Raspbian operating system we will have to do all of this manually.

-1. To start of lets first clone and compile x264 support, this is needed to compile the latest versions of ffmpeg.
-Run the following 6 commands on your Raspberry Pi to do this.
+1. To start off let’s first clone and compile x264 support, this is needed to compile the latest versions of FFmpeg.
+Run the following six commands on your Raspberry Pi to do this.

-2. With the x264 library now installed we can go into compiling ffmpeg.
-To do this we need to run another 6 commands on our Raspberry Pi.
+2. With the x264 library now installed we can go into compiling FFmpeg.
+To do this, we need to run another six commands on our Raspberry Pi.

 cd /usr/src sudo git clone git://source.ffmpeg.org/ffmpeg.git ffmpeg cd ffmpeg